jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.3 DiffFromMeanElev

-Calculates difference from mean elevation (equivalent to a high-pass filter)..
+Calculates difference from mean elevation (equivalent to a high-pass filter).

 *Parameters*: